Snaiel/ML-Fireballs/README.md

 oh boy.

+*Note: only `detection_pipeline.main` has been made with Setonix in mind.
+Running modules from other folders may or may not work.*

 Install the project.
 Refer to the [Installation](#installation) section in [Fireball detection on Setonix](#fireball-detection-on-setonix).

 Make changes locally, push commits.
 Then in Setonix pull changes.
 If you don't want to be committing code, then I guess just tinker while in Setonix.